-On top of the previously presented arguments against the current approach of the Albanian government for waste management, another problem is that the combined capacity of the incinerators in Elbasan, Fier, and Tirana exceeds the amount of treatable waste produced in Albania (See box 3).
-The draft of the revised National Strategy of Waste Management (2018-2033) estimates that the combustible potential for the waste generated in Elbasan, Fier, and Tirana is only 26% (or 123,000 tons) of the projected capacity of these incinerators42.
-This amount is unlikely to increase over the next few years as the government has planned to re-use and recycle more waste in order to meet EU standards on waste management.
-The draft strategy on waste management (2018-2033) has set recycling targets of 50% in 2020 and 65% in 2025, compared to 17% in 201743.
-Local NGOs rightfully note that in order to reach the capacity of the incinerator in Tirana, the entire district of Tirana would have to stop recycling for the next 30 years44.
-The draft strategy recognises that the current approach to waste management makes it difficult for Albania to achieve the EU's mandatory recycling targets.
+The amount of compostable waste is unlikely to increase over the next few years, due to a series of government initiatives that will promote recycling waste and re-using products.
+The draft strategy on waste management (2018-2033) has set recycling targets of 50% in 2020 and 65% in 2025, compared to 17% in 2017.
+This new strategy recognises that the current approach to waste management makes it difficult for Albania to achieve the EU's mandatory recycling targets.
 To bridge the large gap between the capacity of the incinerators and the waste generated in Albania (it is currently estimated that 74% of the incinerator's capacity will remain unused), the government proposes to import waste from other municipalities or from abroad.
 This would create even more unnecessary emission of hazardous carcinogenic and toxic chemicals into Albania's water, air, and soil.